-Landslide buries California's scenic highway near Big Sur
+Landslide buries California's scenic highway in Big Sur

 Story highlights

-- Access closed as landslide along highway extends about a quarter mile
+- Access closed as landslide along highway extends more than a quarter mile

 - Area has been hit by several landslides since January

-(CNN)The sweeping views of a coastal scenic highway in California are gone.
+(CNN)Tons of dirt and stones are blocking the coastal scenic highway in California's Big Sur region.

-A portion of the Pacific Coast Highway, considered by some as one of the most scenic drives in the U.S., was buried in dirt and stones by a massive landslide, the California Department of Transportation said.
+A portion of the Pacific Coast Highway, considered by some to be one of the most scenic drives in the US, was buried by a massive landslide, the California Department of Transportation said.

-On Saturday, more than a million tons of rock and dirt fell down the slope and onto the ocean about 8 miles north of San Luis Obispo.
+On Saturday, more than 1 million tons of rock and dirt fell down the slope and into the ocean about 65 miles northwest of San Luis Obispo.

-The landslide along California's State Route 1 extends about a quarter mile and has the road covered in a 35-40 feet deep layer of dirt.
-The highway runs through Big Sur, which is a major tourist attraction.
+The landslide along California's State Route 1 extends more than a quarter mile and left the road covered in a 35-40 feet deep layer of dirt.
+The highway is the main artery running through Big Sur, a remote, picturesque stretch of coast whose beauty makes it a major tourist attraction.

 Authorities have closed all access to the highway and they don't know when it will be reopened.

 "No words needed but here's a few: million tons of rock/dirt, about 1/3 mile of roadway covered 35-40 feet deep.
-Mother Nature hard at work," a spokesperson for the transportation department wrote on Twitter.
+Mother Nature hard at work," a spokesperson for the state transportation department wrote on Twitter.

 "The slide went from bad to worse over the weekend," a Monterey County sheriff's office spokesperson said on Facebook.

-There were no injuries or damage reported, officials said.
+No injuries or damage were reported, officials said.

 The highway had been closed for some time because crews were working to remove debris from an earlier landslide.

-Before Saturday's landslide, repairs were suspended and heavy equipment was ordered to be removed from the road after officials learned of a possible landslide.
+Before Saturday's landslide, repairs were suspended and heavy equipment was ordered removed from the road after officials were alerted to the possibility of another landslide.

-The area, which relies heavily on tourism as it's frequented by ocean scenery enthusiasts, has been hit by several landslides since January that caused temporary road closures.
+The area, which relies heavily on tourism, has been hit by several landslides since January that have caused temporary road closures.